fabiolb/fabio/docs/content/feature/access-control.md

 For `HTTP` requests the client `RemoteAddr` is always validated followed by all elements of the `X-Forwarded-For` header, if present.
-When both of these elements match an `allow` the request will be allowed; similarly when either element matches a `deny` the request will be denied.
+When all of these elements match an `allow` the request will be allowed; similarly when any element matches a `deny` the request will be denied.

 For `TCP` requests the source address of the network socket